FamilySearch/gedcomx-rs/specifications/rs-specification.md

 represents the "main" place description MUST be provided as the first element in the list.

 At least one instance of the [`PlaceDescription` Data Type](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#place-description)
 MUST be provided by the client in a request using the `POST` operation.
-If more than one instance of `PlaceDescription` is provided, the instance that represents the "main" place description MUST be provided as the first element in the list.

 <a name="4.16.4-transitions"/>